roby2014/roby2014.me/_posts/riscv-rust-colorlight/2024-09-26-riscv-colorlight-rust.md

 litex-pac = { path = "../litex-pac" } # use pac
 ```

-On the dependencies side, we need a RISC-V runtime, panic halt and the generated PAC Rust bindings.
+Below is a simple example of Rust firmware for the RISC-V SoC, which continuously sends "hello" through the UART (serial) interface.

 ```rust
 #![no_std]